 If push-ups are hard on your wrists, try doing them on your fists, balancing on heavy dumbbells or with push-up bars.

 4. Break Up Your Reps Into Smaller Sets

 It's totally fine to do a few reps at a time with a small rest in between or to do sets throughout the day.
 For example, you can do some in the morning when you first wake up and some in the evening right before you go to bed.
 As long as you do all the reps for that day, you're good to go!

 5. Switch Things Up With Variations

 Feeling bored with the same old, same old push-ups?
 Change things up with different versions.
-You can try wide-arm push-ups to target more of your chest muscles or diamond push-ups (index fingers and thumbs touching to form a diamond shape directly below your chest) to target your triceps.
+You can try wide-arm push-ups to target more of your chest muscles or keep your elbows tucked into your sides to target your triceps.